Google Search Ads: A Guide for Service-Based Businesses

 For instance, without adjustments, your ads might:

-An experienced Google Ads manager can ensure your campaigns are set up and optimized for results, not just clicks.
+An experienced Google Ads agency can ensure your campaigns are set up and optimized for results, not just clicks.
 Here’s how:

 • Targeting the Right Audience: Adjust settings to focus on specific geographic areas, devices, and demographics.
 For example, a local accounting firm might target ads only to users within a 20-mile radius.